 The success of our business is dependent in large part on our continued ability to attract and retain our senior management, and other highly qualified personnel in our scientific, clinical, manufacturing and commercial organizations.
 Intense competition exists in the biopharmaceutical industry for these types of personnel.
 Our business is specialized and global and we must attract and retain highly qualified individuals across many geographies.
 We may not be able to continue to attract and retain the highly qualified personnel necessary for developing, manufacturing and commercializing our product candidates.
 If we are unsuccessful in our recruitment and retention efforts, or if our recruitment efforts take longer than anticipated, our business may be harmed.
+We may face difficulty in attracting and retaining key talent for a number of reasons, including management changes, the underperformance or discontinuation of one or more late stage programs, recruitment by competitors or delays in the recruiting and hiring process as a result of the COVID-19 pandemic.
+We cannot ensure that we will be able to hire or retain the personnel necessary for our operations or that the loss of any such personnel will not have a material impact on our financial condition and results of operations.

-We are highly dependent on principal members of our senior management, including Robert Ward, our Chief Executive Officer.
+We are highly dependent on principal members of our senior management.
 While we have entered into employment agreements or offer letters with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 Competition for skilled personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical studies or clinical trials may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.
 If we fail to attract and retain highly qualified personnel, we may not be able to successfully develop, manufacture or commercialize our product candidates.